 “So, what can I do for you three?”

 Dan started.
-“Well, we were wondering if Melody was around.”
+“We were wondering if Melody was around.”

 Sarah Jane smiled.
 “Of course.
 Melody!” she called upstairs.